-See statement in Section 4.4 (Regulatory and industry compliance) - Disclosure Requirements - §(iii) on page 124, confirming that cash flow model will be made available before pricing of the Notes via Bloomberg and/or Intex.
+See statement in Section 4.4 (Regulatory and industry compliance) - STS-securitisation - §(w).

-See also Section 8 (General), §19(iii) on page 213 whereby the Seller undertakes to make available a cash flow model via Bloomberg and/or Intex.
+See also Section 8 (General), §21 second §(iii) whereby the Seller undertakes to make available a cash flow model via Bloomberg and/or Intex.

 The criterion requires an accurate liability model to be circulated to prospective investors pre-pricing.